grev-uv/hpg-hmapper/README.md

 If you want to use this tool just now, there is an executable file for Linux x86_64 systems.
 This compressed file is available at [releases page](../../releases).

-Providing two BAM datasets, one generated through bisulphite sequencing (BS-seq) with 5mC information and other generated through TET1 traslocation BS-sequencing (TAB-seq) with 5hmC data, HPG-Hmapper detects and maps the methylated and hydroxymethylated regionsm, creating per-chromosome CSV files with a list of all the detected cytosines featuring relevant information and its methylation, hydroxymethylation, mutation and coverage information.
+Providing two BAM datasets, one generated through bisulphite sequencing (BS-seq) with 5mC information and other generated through TET1 traslocation BS-sequencing (TAB-seq) with 5hmC data, HPG-Hmapper detects and maps the methylated and hydroxymethylated regions, creating per-chromosome CSV files with a list of all the detected cytosines featuring relevant information and its methylation, hydroxymethylation, mutation and coverage information.

 # Usage